How to make cherry butter using a glut of sweet cherries.

 - Boil the jars for about 20-25 minutes.
 Carefully lift them out of the water, place them on another kitchen towel on the counter and let get cool.

-- Store in a cool, dark place, it will keep for at least 6 months, I had it for longer and it was perfectly fine.
+- Store it in a cool, dark place; it will be great for at least 6 months.
+I had it for longer, and it was perfectly fine.
 Use your common sense when opening a jar of fruit butter that has been kept for longer.
 If it looks and smells OK, then you can eat.

 - If you see mold or anything strange, if it smells weird, discard it.
 It never happened to me, but you never know.